abhisheknys/abhisheknys/README.md

 - 🔭 I’m currently working on **MERN stack**

-- 🌱 I’m currently learning **Cloud Services**
+- 🌱 I’m currently learning **Python**

 - 👨‍💻 All of my projects are available at https://www.abhishekpal.com/projects/

-- 💬 Ask me about **React, MongoDB, JAVA Etc.**
+- 💬 Ask me about **React, MongoDB, JavaScript Etc.**

 - 📫 How to reach me  hello.abhishekpal@gmail.com